s1h2u3b4h5a6m7-ops/investorlens/STATE.md

 ## Changelog

+- **v5.8 / Phase 4 Session AB: UI-2b — the company chapters.** Opening
+  verification green (STATE v5.7, parachute 19/19 both directions, flag off).
+  Three files: `js/story.js` rewritten 2,782 → 13,627 bytes; `css/components.css`
+  +89 lines, 42 selectors, **every one scoped to `body.story`**;
+  `js/company.js` +5 lines, one guarded hook.
+Ten sections now render as one scroll under the flag, with the grouped pill rail, sticky headings, the reversible wipe, one-way body reveals, a 260ms value-chain draw, per-chapter counters and a narrow-screen strip.
+Gate cut, tone split in its place.
+  Scroll-spy moved to **62%**, fixing the rail/section mismatch the founder reported.
+Two build-time bugs found and fixed before delivery: `.fade-item` fires at render so it had to be neutralised inside the layer, and a bad grep pattern led to `.vc-node` being wrongly declared non-existent.
+Harness moved to **jsdom** so it runs the real markup and the real renderers: **24/24**, including a byte-for-byte comparison of all ten chapter bodies against `sectionBody()`.
+Closing byte-diff: all three **IDENTICAL**; `config.js`, `home.js`, `selftest.js`, `data.js`, `theme.css`, `index.html` untouched.
+  Founder verified all nine checkpoints. **No SQL, no migration, no data change;
+  the chip is unchanged.** Next: 2c, the navigation model.
 - **v5.7 / Phase 4 Session AA: UI-2a — the foundation, and the way back.**
   Concern: the scaffolding every later UI-2 session hangs off, plus a rollback that is one word rather than six file restores.
 Opening verification green